winne27/fhem.js/README.md

 **On client you can emit the following async requests:**

   * 'getValueOnce'         : requests a value from fhem once
+  * 'getValueOnChange'     : subscribes delivery of a single updated value by a websocket connection
-  * 'getValueOnChange' : subscribes delivery of updated values by a websocket connection
+  * 'getAllValuesOnChange' : subscribes delivery of all updated values by a websocket connection

 Example: